Lorcana-tools/LorcanaPygres/README.md

 # A PostgreSQL Database and Python Scripts for Lorcana

-I am not affiliated with the lorcana api.
-And all copyrights beyond to their respective owners. i.e. Disney, Ravensburger, etc.  I am an enthusiast, just expanding the playability of the game.
+All copyrights beyond to their respective owners. i.e. Disney, Ravensburger, etc.  I am an enthusiast, just expanding the playability of the game.
+I do not have any relationship with these entities.

 To install, use pip install LorcanaPygres